In 1954, a foreign power gripped by paranoia dashed my country’s hope for democracy and forced me into exile.

 A bullied, beaten, withdrawn, sullen and unhappy boy was the chief architect of the Holocaust.

-In ‘The Human Shadow at War,’ I profiled other atrocities committed by wounded, lonely children…all male, and though FBI hate crime records do not appear to report the offenders’ gender, I’ll bet the vast majority were committed by males.
+In ‘The Human Shadow at War,’ I profiled other atrocities committed by wounded, lonely children… all male.
+Although FBI hate crime records do not appear to report the offenders’ gender, I’ll bet the vast majority were committed by males.

 We men are tribal by nature.